 “Oh yeah, we joke about it all the time.
 He thinks I’m hot too.
 Of course, nothing’s gonna happen because I’m gay and he’s got his thing, but –”

 “He’s not gay, he’s just decided not to date anyone until he’s older.
 No casual sex, either.
 I don’t get it, but it’s his own business.”

-“Well, I mean, actually one of the first times I noticed I was attracted to you was when you were, like, we were in class, and you were just sort of awkwardly getting out of a chair.
+“Who cares if it looks awkward!
+The way you move is great!
+Honestly that was one of the first times I really noticed you – you were, like, we were in class, and you were just sort of awkwardly getting out of a chair.
 Gods, I could watch you awkwardly get out of a chair all day.
-It's just so, so –” Then I realized I had interrupted Yali, so I shut up.
-Yali didn't say anything right away.
+It’s just so, so –” Then I realized I had interrupted Yali, so I shut up.
 “Er, were you gonna say something?”

 “Yes… You know how you keep wanting to be able to help me somehow?”

 “Well, I thought of something.
 Do you… do you know your way around the gym?”

 “Well, yeah, I mean, I’d rather just run around outside instead of messing around inside a gym, but I know my way around, yeah.
 What about it?”